mwambajoakim/alx-higher_level_programming/0x00-python-hello_world/README.md

 	- followed by a new line
 - No loops or conditional statements
 - Program has a maximum of 5 lines

+## 06 - This program prints `Welcome to ALX`
+- No loops or conditional statements used
+- The variables `str1` and `str2` were used
+- Program has exactly 5 lines